UCLL-Full-stack/project2425-ti-group4-16/README.md

 | :---- | :---------- |
 | **Frontend** | Next.js • React • Tailwind CSS |
 | **Backend** | Express.js • Prisma ORM • PostgreSQL |

+## Project analysis
+In analysis folder you can find data models and project pitch with user stories and wireframes for **Evently**.

 ## 💻 Run Locally